datacommonsorg/docsite/import_dataset/schema_less_guide.md

 ### <a name="dcidnamingconventions"></a>DCID Naming Conventions

 Each new variable receives its own unique identifier, or DCID (Data Commons ID).
-Names should be clear and written in CamelCase.
+DCIDs should be clear and written in CamelCase.

-For schema-less SVs, the naming is not automatically generated, so you’ll need to use the constraint properties above to define the DCID.
+For schema-less SVs, the DCID is not automatically generated, so you’ll need to use the constraint properties above to define the DCID.
 If your SV does not have an existing populationType to use, please still add a descriptor word or words to the DCID to differentiate your SV, and add in any constraint properties to the DCID as well.

 As an FYI, naming conventions generally follow these rules (click [here](#appendix) for notable exceptions):